-As a recognized arts form, watercolor art began its journey with Renaissance, remaining present through the centuries to follow.
+As a recognized art form, watercolor art began its journey with Renaissance, remaining present through the centuries to follow.
 Today, we know of famous watercolors artwork by great painters like William Blake, J.M.W.
 Turner, James Whistler, John Singer Sargent, Paul Klee, Georgia O’Keeffe, and Edward Hopper, for instance.
 This form of painting found its way among the avant-garde movements as well, such as Neo-Expressionism, in the oeuvre of Francesco Clemente, Gerhard Richter, Eric Fischl and Anselm Kiefer, among others.
-With the development of the medium’s characteristics, watercolors are now as durable and colorful as oil or acrylic paints, and many contemporary painters continue to practice the art as the main or one of their interests.
+With the development of the medium’s characteristics, watercolors are now as durable and colorful as oil or acrylic paints which enables the contemporary watercolor artists to emerge.
+Also, many contemporary painters continue to practice the watercolor art as the main or one of their interests.

-Here are our top 10 contemporary watercolor artists !
+Scroll down to see our top 10 contemporary watercolor artists!

 Watercolor: Paintings of Contemporary Artists is where you’ll find portfolios of more than 20 of today’s top watercolor artists from every corner of the world, many of whom are also included in our list below!
 Watercolor is taking the art, fashion, and home décor worlds by storm.
 With artist profiles, an informative history of the medium, and an inspiring preface by DailyCandy’s Sujean Rim, this is the guide to a beautiful revolution.
 From the evocative visual journals of Danny Gregory and Fabrice Moireau, through the fashion-inspired portraits of Samantha Hahn and Virginia Johnson, to the indie art stylings of Jane Mount and Becca Stadtlander, Watercolor stunningly showcases painterly brilliance.